 So if you feel lost, don’t worry.
 I got you.

 What Every Mom Should Know About First Foods For Baby

 - when to start introducing solids

 - all about baby food

 You will definitely hear different advice from pediatricians and friends.

-I don’t think there is one exact right way to do it, but I tend to side with those who say introduce solids closer to 6 months or even a little bit after.
+I don’t think there is one exact right way to do it, but I tend to side with those who say start feeding baby solids closer to 6 months.

 Research says that a baby’s stomach starts to close in and get ready for food other than milk around 4 months of age, but it isn’t actually ready for digesting solids till closer to 6 months.

 There are different enzymes needed for digestion of solid food, therefore your baby’s gut needs to be mature enough before she starts the transition.